 Avocado Oil– Avocado contains Oleic acid which can break down the skin instead of improving it.

 Peanut Oil – Some babies may develop an allergy to peanut proteins.

 Mustard Oil – This pungent oil can irritate the baby’s skin

 Soybean Oil – May cause skin irritation and break down the skin’s barrier.

 Essential Oils – They are highly concentrated and can cause irritation to the baby’s sensitive skin.
-However, there are a few live lavender essential oil, dill essential oil etc which are safe in proper dilution.
+However, there are a few live lavender essential oil, dill essential oil etc. which are safe in proper dilution.

 Natural products are always the best.
-Quite a few Ayurvedic Baby Massage Oils are now available in the market.
+Quite a few Baby Oils are now available in the market.
 These are fortified with herbs which have additional benefits for the baby.
 For example, Mulethi is extremely important to keep a check on skin disorders like eczema, rashes etc. and it moisturizes the skin.
 Ashwagandha also protects against dry skin, strengthens bones and muscles and is an extremely important herb in Ayurveda.

 Do not forget the patch test.
 It is extremely important in the case of a baby.)

-BABY: I love falling asleep in Mama’s arms after a good massage and a warm bath.
+BABY: I love falling asleep in Mama’s arms after a good baby massage and a warm bath.
 It is the best feeling ever.(Catch up on your sleep along with the baby.
 The first couple of months can be very exhausting.)